Codex Vaticanus: Contents

 The extant New Testament portion contains the Gospels, Acts, the general epistles, the Pauline epistles, and the Epistle to the Hebrews (up to Hebrews 9:14, καθα[ριει); it is lacking 1 and 2 Timothy, Titus, Philemon, and Revelation.
 The missing part of Hebrews and Revelation were supplemented by a 15th-century minuscule hand (folios 760–768), and are catalogued separately as minuscule 1957.
 It is possible some apocryphal books from the New Testament were included at the end (as in codices Sinaiticus and Alexandrinus).
 It is also possible that Revelation was not included.

-None-included verses
+Non-included verses

 The text of the New Testament lacks several passages: